The pathology workforce

 What is the role of pathologists?
 Working in hospitals and the community, pathologists and pathology staff are involved in preventing, diagnosing, treating and monitoring diseases to keep people as healthy as possible.

 Pathologists are facing great pressures through rising workload, the increasing complexity of their work and vacancies of 10-12% and rising.
 The amount of histopathology requests to laboratories has increased by around 4.5% on average year on year since 2007.

 Pathology workforce challenges

 There is a growing demand for pathology services, both in the number and complexity of tests performed, caused by developments in testing such as the introduction of the faecal immunochemical test (FIT), which will increase clinical biochemistry and histopathology workload, and new targeted therapies needing genetic or molecular tests on samples.
-With an ageing population and a rise in obesity, leading to increased cancer rates, pressure on already-stretched pathology services will also increase.

 - For those who do go into specialist training, pathology is competing with other disciplines for trainees.

 - However, for the first time in recent years we are not having to go out to second round recruitment for specialty trainee (ST1) training in histopathology in most regions in the UK.

 Our workforce census, Meeting Pathology Demand found that just 3% of histopathology departments have enough staff to meet clinical needs.
 Chris Bryant MP (Rhondda, Labour) highlighted the need for more pathologists to deal with the backlog in cancer cases which has been exacerbated by the pandemic during a debate in the House of Commons on COVID-19 on 1 September 2020.